-&lt;sup>3 Issued by the Pensions Research Accountants Group (PRAG) in accordance with the Financial Reporting Council's Policy and Code of Practice for SORPs.
+4 Issued by the Pensions Research Accountants Group (PRAG) in accordance with the Financial Reporting Council's Policy and Code of Practice for SORPs.

-- be disclosed together with other actuarial information in a report alongside the financial statements. - 48.
+- 47. FRS 102 applies to pension scheme financial reporting and in particular sets out specific accounting requirements for occupational pension schemes in its section dealing with Specialised Activities.
+Under FRS 102 the financial statements include liabilities other than the actuarial present value of promised retirement benefits which are required to be disclosed together with other actuarial information in a report alongside the financial etatemente - 48.
 The Pensions SORP provides further guidance on financial reporting for occupational pension schemes.
-Consequently, it is normally necessary to follow FRS 102 and the guidance in the Pensions SORP in order for pension scheme financial statements to show a true and fair view. - 49.
+Consequently, it is normally necessary to follow FRS 102 and the quidance in the Pensions SORP in order for pension scheme financial statements to show a true and fair view - 49.
 Section 49 of PA 1995 requires trustees to maintain books and records of the transactions of the scheme.
-The nature of the accounting books and records to be maintained are set out in the Scheme Administration Regulations and consist of particular items specified in the Regulations.
+The nature of the accounting books and records to be maintained are set out in the Scheme Administration Regulations and consist of particular items specified in the Regulations5.
 Further requirements relating to records of contributions for defined benefit schemes are set out in Funding Regulations.